Payum/Payum/src/Payum/Stripe/Resources/docs/get-it-started.md

 # Get it started.
 Stripe.js.

-In this chapter we are going to talk about [Stripe.js](https://stripe.com/docs/stripe.js) integration.
+In this chapter we are going to talk about the most common task: purchase of a product using [Stripe.js](https://stripe.com/docs/stripe.js).
-We assume you already read [payum's get it started documentation](https://github.com/Payum/Payum/blob/master/src/Payum/Core/Resources/docs/get-it-started.md).
+We assume you already read [get it started](https://github.com/Payum/Payum/blob/master/src/Payum/Core/Resources/docs/get-it-started.md) from core.
-Here we just extend it and describe [Stripe](https://stripe.com/) specific details.

-_**Note**: If you are working with symfony2 framework look at the bundle [documentation instead](https://github.com/Payum/PayumBundle/blob/master/Resources/doc/index.md)._
+Here we just show you modifications you have to put to the files shown there.

 ## Installation